beeper/barcelona/RUNNING.md

 ## Preparing your environment

+> Heads up - Barcelona requires you to disable AMFI, SIP, and weaken security around what processes can communicate with system services.
+This is inheritently unsafe, and there's a reason this is not enabled by default.
+However, there is no other way at this time to cleanly and persistently get this level of access to the daemons.
+If you are uncomfortable with this, then Barcelona is not for you.
+Barcelona is designed from the start to run on weakened systems, and there are no plans to attempt to support factory-default macOS.

 ### AMFI & SIP
 Barcelona requires [AMFI](https://www.theiphonewiki.com/wiki/AppleMobileFileIntegrity) and [SIP](https://support.apple.com/en-us/HT204899) to be disabled so that it can communicate with IMDPersistenceAgent and imagent, among other AppleInternal daemons.